MattPCollins/Classification/README.md

 ![](https://github.com/MattPCollins/Classification/blob/main/images/table1.png)

-Taking a closer look at the [broadband] column, which we might want to group our analysis by, it gives a quick insight into how users may manually input data "correctly", but makes classification based on these values that little bit harder.
+Taking a closer look at the "broadband" column, which we might want to group our analysis by, it gives a quick insight into how users may manually input data "correctly", but makes classification based on these values that little bit harder.
 *rename to fake companies???
-We could go through these one-by-one on a small scale, rectifying the data, find-and-replace searching for recurring redundant strings (such as “uk”), but when dealing with datasets of hundreds of records and trying to spot user self-defined titles can leave you a bit cross-eyed.
+We could go through these one-by-one on a small scale, rectifying the data, find-and-replace searching for recurring redundant strings (such as “uk”), but when dealing with datasets of thousands of records and trying to spot titles defined by users rather than a system can leave you a bit cross-eyed.
 Before long we may have a new provider being listed in the data set, for example some new users report they are with “Onestream”, “One Stream” or “OneStream Fibre” and our data cleansing process needs to be repeated.
 Thus, we have our use case…

--> example, we can now have a company-by-company comparison of customer satisfaction, max monthly cost, avg time with customer etc to deliver these insights
+__Note:__
+Understanding the data being passed in is highly important in the analysis of our results - being able to quickly filter out anything at the start of the analysis process will have its benefits for improving the efficiency of the correlation matrix.
+Finding the right balance of using high level data cleaning techniques for obvious winners that will help improve efficiency in the correlation matrix itself and using the correlation matrix may help with data cleaning, which may be a manually intensive effort.

+For example, the pseudocode

+    if title contains ‘vodaphone’:
+	    then title = ‘vodaphone’

+Doing this for every provider becomes unscalable very quickly and may be subject to bias when using a sample data set which is not necessarily representative of the complete data.

 __Process__